 - Write the right questions.
-Write out your questions in advance and ask the person to provide examples of when the potential hire has done what you need done and the quality, quantity, and speed with which they completed the work.
+Write out your questions in advance and ask the person to provide examples of what the potential hire has done, what you need to be done, the quality, quantity and speed with which they completed the work.

 - Call the right people.
-While remembering not to put the person’s job in jeopardy, talk with previous supervisors, customers, technical or sales professionals with whom they interacted, executives who have left the company who can comment.
-Ask the candidate to provide people from this list.
+While remembering not to put the person’s job in jeopardy, talk with previous supervisors, customers, technical or sales professionals with whom they interacted with and if possible, executives who have left the company.

 - Dig deep.
 While getting answers to your initial questions, use follow-ups, such as how did they compare with others who have done this.
 Describe the job you are trying to fill and ask if they would recommend this person for that job and why they believe this person could be successful.